 Through exploring the intercultural dynamics within:

-i) our diverse cultural heritage (for example the 200+ year history of Nigerian Classical Music); and
+i) our diverse cultural heritage (for example the 200+ year history of Nigerian and other African Classical Music); and

 ii) seldom heard experiences of living in Britain (such as how different ethnic groups make use of and value the British countryside).

 • enhance public confidence in exploring and debating cultural differences and interethnic relations.

 By presenting unexplored and hidden cultural histories through creative processes (such as choral singing) to provide accessible and safe spaces for individuals to think critically about their cultural and national identities and forging relations across communities.